-As part of our will writing services, we also help with estate planning.
+As part of our will writing services, we also help you with estate planning.
 Here are some examples of what we could help you with as part of our estate planning service:

-- If an adult child has an impending divorce or bankruptcy and it would not be appropriate for them to inherit in the near future
+- Financial planning because your child has an impending divorce or bankruptcy and it would not be appropriate for them to inherit in the near future

-- If a client intends to marry but wants to protect their assets for their own children from a previous relationship
+- If you intend to marry but you want to protect your assets for your own children from a previous relationship which has now ended

-- If a client wants to provide for their partner with whom they are cohabiting but does not want them to inherit outright
+- To provide for your partner with whom you are cohabiting when you do not want them to inherit your estate outright

-- If a client wants to protect their assets and inheritance from the risk of care home fees
+- You want to protect your assets from inheritance tax and care home fees

 Did you know?

 It is likely unless there is a clause within your will stating otherwise, that your will may be ineffective or partially in force in these situations:

 This is why we suggest that you have your will regularly be reviewed and amended if necessary.
 We can tailor your will to suit your specific needs now and in the future.
 It is surprising how many people, even celebrities, forget to leave a will.
 Sadly, this leads to complex disputes regarding their estates.
 Our will writing ensures there are no doubts.

 - When you get married